 Members of the House of Mecklenburg-

-The House Order of the Wendish Crown comes in four classes:
+The House Order of the Wendish Crown is composed of four classes.

 In addition to the above classes there was also:

-The Cross of Merit which was available in a) gold and b) silver, and which could be given as a special honorary decoration.
+The Cross of Merit which was available in a) gold and b) silver, which could be given as special honorary decoration.

 The insignia of the order

 The badge of the order is a white eight pointed Maltese cross with each of the four

 angles possessing a golden griffin.
 The Grand Cross badge came with gold balls on